estimate

 Read CLAUDE.md for project context: tech stack, coding standards, architectural patterns, and any estimation guidelines.

-design/gdd/if the task relates to a documented feature or system. -
+Read relevant design documents from design/gdd/ if the task relates to a documented feature or system.

-- Identify files and modules that would need to change
+Identify files and modules that would need to change:

 - Identify integration points with other systems